 - Attach a flag to any items that extend beyond the back of your vehicle

-Commercial drivers and carriers should refer to the Cargo Securement Regulation of the Alberta Traffic Safety Act to make sure they are transporting cargo properly to prevent items from spilling, blowing off, falling, or shifting.
+Commercial drivers and carriers should refer to the, as well as the National Safety Code Cargo Securement Standard 10, to ensure they are transporting cargo properly to prevent items from spilling, blowing off, falling, or shifting on or within the vehicle while in transport.

 Losing Your Load